-Once you've chosen an appropriate name, enter a secure password and complete the validation.
+Once you've entered an appropriate name, enter a secure password and complete the CAPTCHA.
 Then click "AGREE AND CONTINUE".

-If completed successfully, your G Suite account will be created and you can click "GO TO SETUP".
+If completed successfully, your Google Workspace account will be created and you can click "GO TO SETUP".

-Once logged in, under the 'Domains' tab in the main menu (see step earlier), click on the domain of the name to open up the control panel.
+Head back over to Crazy Domains, log in and click on the 'Domains' tab in the main menu (see our earlier step).
+Then, click on the domain of the name to open up the control panel.

-Now head over to your crazy domains tab, and scroll down to the "DNS Settings" area.
-Click the three little menu bars on the right hand side and click "Add Record."
+Once you progress, you'll see a screen that has a list of records that look like "ALT or "ASPMX".
+For now, we're going to hear back to Crazy Domains and scroll down to the "DNS Settings" area.
+Click the hamburger menu bars on the right hand side and click "Add Record."

 Select "MX Record" from the drop down and click "Add."